Assistant Teaching Professor

 Office: Wilson 2-287

 I attended the University of California at Santa Cruz, Southern Oregon University, Montana State University, and Northeastern University, where I received my PhD in 2009.
-My main literary interests are the poetry of James Merrill, Elizabeth Bishop, Derek Walcott, and Philip Larkin, considered from a Transatlantic perspective; the influence of modernist authors on these poets (Proust, Moore, Joyce, and Yeats, respectively); and the poetics of Merrill and Walcott in their postmodern epics, The Changing Light at Sandover and Omeros.
-In addition to these specialized interests, I also have a number of secondary interests, including but not limited to Dante, the nineteenth century French novel, Transcendentalism, African American literature, and jazz history.
+My main literary interests are the poetry of James Merrill, Elizabeth Bishop, and Derek Walcott, considered from a Transatlantic perspective; the influence of modernist authors on these poets (Proust, Moore, and Joyce, respectively); and the poetics of Merrill and Walcott in their postmodern epics, The Changing Light at Sandover and Omeros.
+In addition to these specialized interests, I also have a number of secondary interests, including but not limited to Dante, David Foster Wallace, the nineteenth century French novel, Transcendentalism, African American literature, jazz history, and, most recently, Karl Ove Knausgaard.

 Disclaimer: The links, opinions or statements expressed herein should not be taken as a position or endorsement of MSU-Bozeman or its affiliates.